comp-lin-alg/comp-lin-alg-course/doc/source/exercises.rst

    If you are a more confident computer user, you could go ahead and set up git to work with ssh, the secure shell.
 This will save a lot of password typing but it's not essential so if you are not so confident with computers, you can skip this bit.
-The instructions are `here
+You can follow these `ssh key generating instructions
    <https://help.github.com/articles/generating-an-ssh-key/>`_.

 If you haven't used Git before, it might be a good idea to look at the